sqvcnet/libvr/README.md

 ## How to use
 #### See https://github.com/sqvcnet/react-native-libvr-demo and https://github.com/sqvcnet/react-native-libvr for detailed usages
+#### You can also run the simple demo.xcodeproj to take the first glance

 ### For iOS
 You should add NSMotionUsageDescription(Privacy - Motion Usage Description) in Info.plist, see https://developer.apple.com/documentation/coremotion